A Brief Look at The History of Fermentation

 What Do you Need For Lacto-Fermentation

-- Vegetables – With process of lacto-fermentation we can preserve almost any veggies that comes to our mind.
-Since I decided to make a homemade sauerkraut, I bought two cabbage varieties: green and red cabbage.
+- Vegetables – With the process of lacto-fermentation we can preserve almost any veggies that come to our mind.
+Since I decided to make homemade sauerkraut, I bought two cabbage varieties: green and red cabbage.
 You can use any type of cabbage you prefer.
-And you don’t need to stop there; add shredded carrots, parsley, celey root or even beetroot.
+And you don’t need to stop there; add shredded carrots, parsley, celery root, or even beetroot.

 - Salt – I prefer to use fine sea salt.

-- Clean jars – Wash them througly with hot water and detergent.
+- Clean jars – Wash them thoroughly with hot water and detergent.
 If you want, you can also sterilize them at 100°C (212°F).

 - Weights – The key to successful lacto-fermentation is to ensure that the vegetables remain submerged in water and salt.
-This can be done in different ways – you can put few extra cabbage leaves and press them with clean rock or you can use store bought weights.
+This can be done in different ways – you can put a few extra cabbage leaves and press them with a clean rock or you can use store-bought weights.
 I like to use clean plastic zip bags (make sure they don’t leak) filled with tap water – they do their job pretty good!